mayu-live/framework/README.md

 The example app could also be considered to be a test.
 It should always work and be updated to use the latest features.
+`example/Dockerfile` builds it the way a deployed app would be built: it packages both gems, installs the app from them, runs `mayu build` with `mayu-build`, and starts the result on `mayu-live` alone.
+Build it from the repository root:

+    podman build -f example/Dockerfile -t mayu-example . podman run --rm -p 3333:3333 -e MAYU_SECRET_KEY=secret mayu-example

 Mayu applications can also colocate `*.test.rb` files with components.
 The test module is evaluated by Klenod and receives Mayu's test helpers: